Conditional Mutual information-based Contrastive Loss for Financial Time Series Forecasting: Contrastive-based Learning

 Combining the characteristics of the introduced critic function and the expression (\ref{eq:objexpr}), we can derive a lower bound for the original objective function (\ref{obj:mi}) as \begingroup \allowdisplaybreaks

-\endgroup where $\bar{z}$ denotes the samples come from a class independent of $c$. \hanwei{ The introduced critic function not only approximates the density ratio but also relates the estimation of the mutual information to the similarity relation of the latent codes.
+\endgroup The introduced critic function not only approximates the density ratio but also relates the estimation of the mutual information to the similarity relation of the latent codes.
 In our case, the critic function approximates the density ratio by evaluating the cosine similarity between the latent codes.
-With the introduced critic function, the CMI estimate is maximized when the encoder performs a similarity-preserve mapping.}
+With the introduced critic function, the CMI estimate is maximized when the encoder performs a similarity-preserve mapping.